mykeels/ImgR/README.md

 ImgR is a .NET Class Library written in C# which has inheritable classes that let you manage your Website Images Effectively and Efficiently.

+### Why not just compress the Image?
+Image Compression is not the perfect solution because of quality loss and because:

+-   Compressing for Mobile would mean that Desktop viewers would get a poor view.

+-   Compressing for Desktop would mean that Mobile Viewers would get images that have qualities that are too good for mobile view.

+### Why not use css to resize the Images?
+CSS Resize is done on the Client Browser, meaning that the Browser has to download the Image file before resizing is done.
+This defeats the purpose which is to reduce the amount of data traffic needed by the web pages.

 ### Wow, how do I use this?
--   Add a reference to ImgR.DLL in your ASP.NET 4.5.2 MVC Project
+-   Add a reference to [ImgR.DLL](https://github.com/mykeels/ImgR/blob/master/ImgR/bin/Debug/ImgR.dll?raw=true) in your ASP.NET 4.5.2 MVC Project
 -   You will need a folder to store your website images.
 For this Example, Create an Empty Folder in your application root folder called `Images`
 -   Create a class in your `Controllers` Folder called `ImagesController`
 -   Make `ImagesController` inherit from `ImgR.ImagesController` e.g.